-Up to 3 days for illness, bereavement, personal emergency, or family emergency may be taken without having to make up time, although this is at the discretion of the fieldwork site.
-These 3 days are not to be used at the end of the fieldwork to shorten the duration of the fieldwork placement.
+Up to 3 days for illness, bereavement, or family emergency may be taken without having to make up time, although this is at the discretion of the fieldwork site.
+These days are not to be used for vacations and are not to be used at the end of the fieldwork to shorten the duration of the fieldwork placement.